Machine learning reveals features of spinon Fermi surface

 \para \textit{Conclusion.} The significance of our findings is threefold.
-Firstly, we gained new insight into the intermediate field spin liquid phase in the Kitaev-Heisenberg model.
+Firstly, we gained insight into the intermediate field spin liquid phase in the Kitaev-Heisenberg model.
 Confronted by two complementary predictions: a gapless spin liquid based on exact diagonalization and DMRG versus a gapped spin liquid in the same region from mean field theory, an identification of a positive signature for either possibilities was critical.
 The need for guiding the CCNN away from a trivially changing feature led to the discovery that it is critical to focus on snapshots taken along a direction $e_1$ perpendicular to the magnetic-field $e_3$ axis.
 Remarkably, the network then learned a geometric pattern characteristic of Friedel oscillations of spinons in the IGP.
-We have thus significantly advanced the understanding of the mysterious field-induced IGP.
+This observation strongly supports earlier theoretical proposals of a spinon Fermi surface in the IGP, thus advancing our understanding of this phase.

 \para Secondly, our discovery translates to a prediction for experiments by providing a direct evidence of spinon FS in the modulated magnetization and the spin-spin correlations perpendicular to the field direction along $e_1$.
 Such a feature in the computational data has been previously missed since the focus has been on isotropic spin correlation $\langle \vec{S}_i\cdot\vec{S}_j\rangle$ which is dominated by the $e_3$ component.
 Our results can guide future experimental searches for spin liquids with spinon Fermi surfaces.